fi4sk0/digital-cv/index.md

 ## About me

-I studied [Cybernetics](https://www.gkm.uni-stuttgart.de/techkyb) at the University of Stuttgart *(2006 - 2013)* and am currently working as a self-employed Software Developer.
-I recently (February 2024) moved to Aalen which is why I am currently looking for new opportunities in the area.
+I studied [Cybernetics](https://www.gkm.uni-stuttgart.de/techkyb) at the University of Stuttgart *(2006 - 2013)* and I am currently working as a self-employed Software Developer.
+I recently (February 2024) moved to Aalen which is why I am looking for new opportunities in the area.

-I've always been interested in software development (since qbasic on a 386 machine) and have been working full time as a developer for the last 10 years, focusing on web development leaning towards the backend, but comfortable in the various frontend frameworks (Angular, React) as well.
-I am a quick learner and have a strong interest in new technologies and all things internet.
-My programming and interests are heavily influenced by my studies of system theory, control theory and signal processing.
-I have a strong mathematical background and am comfortable with linear algebra, optimization and statistics.
+I've always been interested in software development (since qbasic on a 386 machine) and have been working full time as a developer for the last 10 years, focusing on web development leaning towards the backend, but well-versed in various frontend frameworks (Angular, React) as well.
+I am a quick learner, adept with new technologies and all things internet.
+My programming is heavily influenced by my studies of system theory, control theory and signal processing.
+I have a solid mathematical background and I am comfortable with linear algebra, optimization and statistics.

 I also have a strong interest in 3D technologies and have been working on a few projects in my free time ([Unity3D](https://unity3d.com) for [Fromparts](https://fromparts.de), an engineering game) and used [three.js](https://threejs.org) for various web based 3D configurators, and I'm fascinated by the capabilities of GPGPU programming.